moveit/moveit_tutorials/doc/benchmarking/benchmarking_tutorial.rst

                 y: [y-value]
                 z: [z-value]

-    planners:
+    planning_pipelines:
-        - plugin: [The name of the planning plugin the planners are in]             # REQUIRED
+        - name: [Name of the planning pipeline used as relative parameter namespace] # REQUIRED
           planners:                                                                  # REQUIRED
             - A list of planners
-            - from the plugin above
+            - available in the
+            - planning pipeline
             - to benchmark the
             - queries in.
-        - plugin: ...
+        - name: ...
             - ...